FrankChen021/bithon/README.md

 export JAVA_HOME=/Library/Java/JavaVirtualMachines/openjdk-8.jdk/Contents/Home
 ```

-## 3. build project
+## 3. build the project

-For the first time to build this project, use following command to build dependencies first:
+For the first time to build this project, use the following command to build dependencies first:

 ```bash
 mvn clean install --activate-profiles shaded,jooq
 ```

-and then execute following command to build the project.
+and then execute the following command to build the project.

 ```bash
 mvn clean install -DskipTests